 However, if care is not followed while giving live food to turtles, it may be lethal.
 The parasites found in live snails may be dangerous.
 Thus, it is not safe to give captive turtles live, wild-caught snails.

-They may carry dangerous parasites that may give turtles lung flukes, which can be fatal.
-Snails are often used as a transitional host for other organisms, including parasites and diseases.
+They may carry dangerous parasites that can give turtles fatal lung flukes.
+Snails are often used as transitional hosts for other organisms, including parasites and diseases.

 The effects of goniobasis tenera lung fluke invasion on many loggerhead turtles are documented.